immoh/lively/README.md

 ClojureScript live coding with ease

-Lively is a client-side library for monitoring compiled JavaScript files for changes and reloading them when they change, so that you don't have to.
+Lively monitors compiled JavaScript files for changes and reloads them when they change, so that you don't have to.
 This creates a development environment where you can edit ClojureScript code and see the changes immediately in your browser without needing to refresh the page.